 - Arrival at Istanbul can be arranged for any day of the week.

 - Order of the visits may be changed for the convenience of the tour.

-- Hagia Sophia is closed on Mondays, Topkapi Palace on Tuesdays, Grand Bazaar on Sundays & Turkish public and religious holidays, Beylerbeyi Palace on Mondays & Thursdays, Jewish museum and Synagogues on Saturdays and during Jewish holidays.
+- Topkapi Palace is closed on Tuesdays, Grand Bazaar on Sundays & Turkish public and religious holidays, Beylerbeyi Palace on Mondays, Jewish museum and Synagogues on Saturdays and during Jewish holidays.
 On these specific days they'll be substituted with other museums or sites depending on the convenience of the program and time schedule.

 - Special permissions required to visit the synagogue which has to be applied in advance.

 - Depending on seasonal occupancies, Izmir overnight may be swapped to Kusadasi or Selcuk.